 TKM: When and why did you start blogging?

-Angie: I published my first blog post a little over a year ago.
+Angie: I published my first blog post on the Yellow Pelican a little over a year ago.
 I started mostly because I saw a need in myself to connect with other Catholic families seeking to faithfully live out the vocation to marriage and parenting.
 I love so many Catholic blogs but couldn’t find one that was for the average Catholic family chatting about the ordinary parts of our lives that can bring us to sanctity.

 Around the same time I was feeling called to use my degree again (Catechetics and Theology).
 Having so many young children and beginning to homeschool with my husband’s schedule, it just wasn’t practical or really possible.
 After some prayer, I put the two together and decided to combine both desires in the form of a blog aimed at supporting and encouraging Catholic families the every day stuff we go through.